Indonesia Long-Stay Visa Options for Foreigners: KITAS, Remote Worker, Second Home and Residency Explained

 Recent passport photographs.
 Specifications (background colour, dimensions) vary by office and category.
 Confirm before printing, as incorrect photos are a documented reason for file rejection at the counter.

-TKA Notification from the Ministry of Manpower — required for Work KITAS only.
-This is the legal work authorization confirming the Ministry has approved the company's plan to employ this specific foreign national.
+Notification from the Ministry of Manpower.
+Required for Work KITAS only.
+It confirms the Ministry has approved employing this specific foreign national, following RPTKA approval and the DKPTKA payment.

-Bank statements showing the required balance must typically cover the three months prior to application.
+Bank statements showing the required balance must usually cover the three months prior to application.
 Stale statements are rejected.

-Proof of deposit or property ownership for Second Home and Silver Hair applicants must be submitted within 90 days of receiving the ITAS.
-Missing this deadline results in permit cancellation.
+Proof of deposit or property ownership for Second Home and Silver Hair applicants is due within 90 days of receiving the ITAS, or the permit is cancelled (see those sections above).

 Marriage certificates for overseas marriages must be reported/registered at an Indonesian Mission before the spouse KITAS application.
 This step can take weeks in some countries.